RussellHankins/websocket-chat-server/README.md

 		Sends a message to a specific user or chatclientid.
 		Chatclientid and userid are optional, but you must send at least one.
 		Sends message to the user or error back to the caller.
 See msg below.
-	sendsnap(messageid,userid,expirelength,readtime,snap)
+		Sends a success message or an error message back the the client. sendsnap(messageid,userid,expirelength,readtime,snap)
 		Sends a snap.
 Snaps delete after expirelength seconds.
 		The user doesn't have to be online to receive it.